PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Experiments

 \paragraph{Challenges with Chaotic Systems.} The KS equation presents unique challenges for our correction approach.
 The standard strategy of using semi-implicit discretization (implicit for linear terms, explicit for nonlinear terms) to obtain a constant Jacobian proves inadequate due to the equation's strong nonlinearity and chaotic behavior.
 A fully implicit discretization would provide better residual definition but would require re-computing the Jacobian and its pseudoinverse at each time step, negating the computational advantages of our caching strategy.

 \paragraph{Effectiveness of Approximate Correction.} Surprisingly, as shown in Figure~\ref{fig:results_summary}, our approach with cached pseudoinverse still provides significant stability improvements despite using an approximation of the true Jacobian.
 Figure~\ref{fig:ks_comparison}(a) shows a qualitative comparison between baseline FNO predictions (top) and corrected predictions (bottom), demonstrating that our method successfully maintains the complex spatiotemporal patterns of the KS equation over long rollouts.
 To further investigate the impact of Jacobian approximation in chaotic systems, we conducted additional experiments varying the frequency of Jacobian updates, as shown in Figure~\ref{fig:ks_comparison}(b).
 The results reveal that recalculating the Jacobian every 3-10 time steps provides minimal improvement over the fully cached approach (updating only once at initialization).
 This suggests that for the KS equation, the primary benefit comes from the initial projection toward the physically consistent manifold rather than from having a perfectly accurate Jacobian at each step.

 These findings lead to an important insight: accurate definition of the PDE residual is more critical than perfect estimation of the Jacobian pseudoinverse.
+This, in turn, supports the validity of separating the residual evaluation from the Jacobian precomputation, as the correction remains effective even when the precomputed Jacobian is only approximate.
 Even with an approximate linear correction, projecting predictions toward the physically consistent manifold provides sufficient regularization to prevent error accumulation.
 This observation is particularly significant for chaotic systems, where traditional methods often struggle to maintain long-term stability, and offers a favorable trade-off between computational efficiency and prediction accuracy.